cwoodruff/book-network-programming-csharp/Chapter06/chapter06.md

 });
 ```

-In this example, the fallback resilience pipeline is configured to handle HttpRequestException, which is common in network requests.
+In this example, the fallback resilience pipeline is configured to handle `HttpRequestException`, which is common in network requests.
 The fallback action is to send back to the caller a dynamically generated user.
 This ensures that the application can still provide data to the client, albeit potentially less valuable if the network request fails.

 Fallbacks are particularly useful in scenarios where maintaining a non-disruptive user experience is critical, even when some functionalities are impaired.
 For instance, an e-commerce application might display products from a local cache or a generic product list if the inventory service is down, thus allowing users to browse products and make purchases based on the cached data.